Afghan Women Speak: Stories from Inside Afghanistan - V-Day

 We believe the women of Afghanistan have the right to education, to travel, to freedom of movement, to jobs, to security, just having freedom to be able to breathe and be.

+More stories are coming in from Afghanistan.
 We cannot underestimate the power of our solidarity at this moment.
+Please help raise awareness, share them widely with your friends and social networks.

 We RISE with you, our Afghan sisters.

-You can support Afghan Women and families, DONATE to the Simeen Mobile Health Team today.
+SUPPORT Afghan women and their families, DONATE to the Simeen Mobile Health Team today.

 Read More »